 Duration: 11 days and 10 nights

 Rail head: New Jalpaiguri at a distance of 150 kilometers from Yuksom-base camp.

 Airport: Bagdogra International Airport, near Siliguri, about 160 km from Dzongri

-Snow Season: In winters, snowfalls in January and February.
-The trails of Dzongri Trek are covered with thick snow till early April.
-Service from: Siliguri
+Snow Season: In winters, snowfalls happends in the months of January and February.
+The trails of Dzongri Trek are covered with thick snow till early early April.